kschuetz/collection-views/README.md

 *collection-views* is a small Java library that facilitates creating protected views over collections and arrays with as little overhead as possible.
 It provides the interfaces `Vector<A>` and `Set<A>`, and some variations of these that provide additional guarantees.

-It is intended to be used in conjunction with [lambda](https://palatable.github.io/lambda/).
+It builds on [enhanced-iterables](https://github.com/kschuetz/enhanced-iterables) and is intended to be used in conjunction with [lambda](https://github.com/palatable/lambda).

 For more details, check out the [javadoc](https://kschuetz.github.io/collection-views/javadoc/).